qclopreato/My-Webpage/README.md

 2/12/2022: Today I worked on creating the HTML and CSS files for my website.
 I also developed code that allows users to navigate to my GitHub and LinkedIn pages.

 2/13/2022: Today I worked on creating additonal pages for my website.
 Specifically, I added the "About Me" and "Blog" pages.

+2/14/2022: Today I added a "progress" page to my website.
+I also work out how to attach blog posts to the "Blog" page.